chaolongzhang/algorithms-cuda/README.md

 ##License

-sinaWeibo is published under the MIT License (MIT) License.
+algorithms-cuda is published under the MIT License (MIT) License.
 See the LICENSE file for more.